Monday, July 14, 2025

 Sergio Aguero – 7

-Sergio Aguero departed the Premier League as the division’s highest-ever overseas goalscorer, with seven of the Argentine’s 184 goals in the division having come on the opening weekend.
+Sergio Aguero departed the Premier League as the division’s highest-ever overseas goalscorer, with seven of the Argentine’s 184 goals having come on the opening weekend.

 Aguero produced one of the most memorable debut performances in Premier League history during the 2011/12 campaign, as he came off the bench to score twice in Manchester City’s 4-0 win over Swansea at the Etihad.